wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 disabled
 ^^^^^^^^

 Toggles the active-response capability on and off.
-Setting this option to ``yes`` on an agent will disable active-response for that agent only while setting it in the manager's ``ossec.conf`` file will disable active-response on the manager and all agents.
+Setting this option to ``yes`` on an agent will disable active-response for that agent only while setting it in the manager ``ossec.conf`` file will disable active-response on the manager and all agents.

 .. note::